 LaSalle Alerts is a mass notification system that enables us to provide you with critical information in times of emergency such as evacuation of a neighborhood, a boil water advisory, a large fire, or a natural disaster.

-We tested the LaSalle Alerts mass notification system on Tuesday, November 1.
-If you did not receive the test message, register to receive notifications at www.lasallealerts.ca.
+To ensure you are in our system and alerted in the event of a Town emergency, we will be testing the LaSalle Alerts mass notification system on Wednesday, November 1.
+Register to receive notifications at www.lasallealerts.ca.
 You can choose how you would like us to contact you: text, cell phone, email, and/or landline.
 Please note this system is not used for weather warnings.
-For questions regarding the system, please call LaSalle Fire Service at 519-966-0744 extension 0.

 For more information visit the LaSalle Alerts page on our website.